Scalingo/cli/README.md

      self       Get the logged in profile
      whoami     Get the logged in profile

+   Integrations:
+     integrations              List your integrations
+     integrations-add          Link your Scalingo account with your account on a tool such as github.com integrations-delete       Unlink your Scalingo account and your account on a tool such as github.com integrations-import-keys  Import public SSH keys from integration account

    Notifiers:
      notifiers          List your notifiers
      notifiers-details  Show details of your notifiers